 Complaint and Summons

-A lawsuit begins with the filing of a complaint by a Plaintiff.
+What is a civil summons?
+When a complaint is filed with a Court in Ohio, the Court issues what is called a summons.
 The complaint outlines the allegations, factual details and the damages alleged to have been caused by the actions of the named Defendants.
-When a complaint is filed with a Court in Ohio, the Court issues what is called a Summons.
-The purpose of the summons is to inform you of several important things, including the following:
+The purpose of the summons is to inform the recipient of several important things, including the following:

 - You have been named as a Defendant in a Court Case;